Analyzing Hosts Statistics

 The program allows you to access the detailed monitoring statistics for any host.
 While the host state and the connection quality are real-time characteristics, the statistics allows you to analyze the host metrics and performance during any historical period.

 When working with historical data, it's important to remember that the result depends on the selected period.
 In other words, statistics is always reported for a particular period.
 For example, the uptime metrics for yesterday and for the previous week will be different, so you need to select the required period first to work with statistical data.

-The Statistics view shows general data for all the hosts during a selected period, so that you can see what the uptime, the packet loss, the latency, the number of outages and other values are for every monitored host.
+The Statistics Summary page shows general data for all the hosts during a selected period, so that you can see what the uptime, the packet loss, the latency, the number of outages and other values are for every monitored host.
 The host statistics is displayed as a table, so you can sort and filter the displayed data, reorganize the displayed columns and use other standard features available for any grid view.

 Reviewing Host Statistics

-The host statistics shows how various metrics that change over time.
+The host statistics shows how various metrics change over time.
 The program displays aggregated information on charts, so that you can track the latency, uptime, state and quality changes.
 The program reports the number of detected outages and the time intervals during which the host had different state and quality characteristics.

 Estimating Historical Host Performance

 The host state and quality are real-time characteristics that constantly change.
 For example, the host quality may change many times during a day, so if we need to estimate the host performance for the entire day, we cannot use quality.
 For estimating the host performance during a historical period, we can use other metrics such as the uptime percentage, packet loss percentage, average latency, latency deviation, latency coefficient of variation (CV) and mean opinion score (MOS) calculated for the entire period.